DCU Visa® Platinum Secured Credit Card Review

 How the DCU Visa® Platinum Secured Credit Card Compares to Other Secured Cards

-DCU Visa® Platinum Secured Credit Card vs. Capital One® Secured Mastercard®.
+DCU Visa® Platinum Secured Credit Card vs. Capital One Platinum Secured Credit Card.

 Neither card has an annual fee, and both report to all three credit bureaus and offer benefits that include rental car insurance and Apple Pay™.
-The Capital One® Secured Mastercard® has a minimum required deposit starting at just $49 based on your creditworthiness, however, which is much lower than the DCU Visa® Platinum Secured Credit Card’s $500 minimum.
+The Capital One Platinum Secured Credit Card has a required deposit of $49, $99 or $200 to establish your initial $200 line of credit, all much lower deposit requirements than the DCU Visa® Platinum Secured Credit Card’s $500 minimum.
 It also comes with several benefits to help consumers rebuild their credit and improve their financial literacy, including CreditWise®, which has a simulator that allows you to see how specific actions affect your credit score.

-Still, the Capital One® Secured Mastercard® has a high APR – more than double the DCU Visa® Platinum Secured credit card’s starting rate.
+Still, the Capital One Platinum Secured Credit Card has a high APR – more than double the DCU Visa® Platinum Secured credit card’s starting rate.
 Want to pay less interest every month?
 Then choose the DCU Visa® Platinum Secured Credit Card.

 DCU Visa® Platinum Secured Credit Card vs. OpenSky® Secured Visa® Credit Card.